 10:00amCONFERENCE WELCOME

-Professor Nick Bisley, President, DASSH, Dean of Humanities and Social Sciences, La Trobe University
+Professor Nick Bisley, President, DASSH, Dean, Humanities and Social Sciences, La Trobe University

 Distinguished Professor Marnie Hughes-Warrington AO, Standing Acting Vice Chancellor, Deputy Vice Chancellor Research and Enterprise, University of South Australia